flitbit/etz/README.md

 {ok,{{{2014,4,16},{12,58,55}},995018,{'-',6,0}}} = etz:iso_parse(<<"2014-04-16T12:58:55.995018-06">>).
 ```

 ## Manage Ambient Timezone

 Erlang associates the operating system's local timezone with each process and provides functions to convert between the local timezone and universal time.
 It doesn't help much when working with timezones other than local. `etz` adds the notion of an ambient timezone to your process which will be used in place of the local timezone when performing time and timezone math.

+Like ISO 8601, `etz` is concerned with identifying points in time.
+It does so by recording a timezone offset (from Coordinated Universal Time) along with each date-time so that there is no ambiguity about the recorded instant.

 ### Ambient Timezone Functions